Mushroom-Collecting.com

 Spores White spore print.

 Preparation These have a flavor that may take some getting used to.
 The "sweat socks and cinnamon" smell can be off putting.
 They have an unusual spicy taste.
 They are good sautéed or tempura fried.
 The smell dissipates.
-I have not had enough to try drying them yet.
 I started liking them pretty well after the second or third try.
+These do not rehydrate very well if you dry them.
+Making powder from the dried mushrooms for flavoring has been successful for me.
+Japanese use matsutake prepared with rice, in soups, and grilled, eaten with a sauce made with soy sauce and sake or vinegar.
+Thin sliced matsutake, kelp, soy sauce, and sake are cooked together in a rice cooker for a traditional Japanese meal.

 T. caligatum is very similar but generally found under hardwoods.